satodev/pf_2015-2016/README.md

 ## Home / Presentation

-Some of the things i know and may be usefull for compagnies:
+Some of the things i know and may be usefull for compagnies ( i'll write down all the points that seemd important for me and then clear them up, or rearrange them):
 - Fast Learning Technologies/Languages (1 week for the simpliest and 2 month for the hardest within a high pace workflow)
 - Obvious passion to learn and teach
 - Compagny aware work (respecting delais, work within a team, manage client command)
+- Good programming (ACID (Atomicity, Consistency, Isolation, Durability) programming)

 ## Portfolio